OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 provider: HarmonyJSSE 1.0(Harmony JSSE Provider)
 provider: AndroidKeyStore 1.0(Android KeyStore security provider)
 ```

+##### Updating Provider

+Keeping up-to-date and patched component is one of security principles.
+The same applies to `provider`.
+Application should check if used provider is up-to-date and if not, [update it](https://developer.android.com/training/articles/security-gms-provider "Updating security provider").
+It is related to [Checking for Weaknesses in Third Party Libraries (MSTG-CODE-5)](0x05i-Testing-Code-Quality-and-Build-Settings.md#checking-for-weaknesses-in-third-party-libraries).

+##### Older Android versions

 For some applications that support older versions of Android (e.g.: only used versions lower than Android 7.0 (API level 24)), bundling an up-to-date library may be the only option.
 Spongy Castle (a repackaged version of Bouncy Castle) is a common choice in these situations.
 Repackaging is necessary because Bouncy Castle is included in the Android SDK.
 The latest version of [Spongy Castle](https://rtyley.github.io/spongycastle/ "Spongy Castle") likely fixes issues encountered in the earlier versions of [Bouncy Castle](https://www.cvedetails.com/vulnerability-list/vendor_id-7637/Bouncycastle.html "CVE Details Bouncy Castle") that were included in Android.
 Note that the Bouncy Castle libraries packed with Android are often not as complete as their counterparts from the [legion of the Bouncy Castle](https://www.bouncycastle.org/java.html "Bouncy Castle in Java").
 Lastly: bear in mind that packing large libraries such as Spongy Castle will often lead to a multidexed Android application.